yerkes-gencore/gencoreBulk/README.md

 ## and make sure '.Renviron' ends with a newline
 ```

-You can install directly from github using `remotes::install_github` or a similar function.
+You can install directly from Github using `remotes::install_github` or a similar function.
 Once installed, you can load like any other library.

 ### 2. Direct install